Nick Ahmed Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Nick Ahmed, who went 1-for-4 with an RBI last time out, take on Noah Syndergaard and the Los Angeles Dodgers at Chase Field, Saturday at 8:10 PM ET.
+The Arizona Diamondbacks and Nick Ahmed, who went 1-for-4 with an RBI last time out, battle Michael Grove and the Los Angeles Dodgers at Chase Field, Sunday at 4:10 PM ET.

 Nick Ahmed Game Info & Props vs. the Dodgers